Tom Cotton Appointed “Never Trump” Bill Kristol’s Son Legislative Director

 by Eli Clifton

 Sen. Tom Cotton (R-AR) is one of President Donald Trump’s closest allies in the Senate, advising Trump before the alleged “shithole” comments about Haitians and African immigrants and on the White House’s Iran policy.
-Cotton is also reportedly a frontrunner for the job of CIA director if current director Mike Rogers replaces Secretary of State Rex Tillerson.
+Cotton is also reportedly a frontrunner for the job of CIA director if current director Mike Pompeo replaces Secretary of State Rex Tillerson.

 Cotton is a protégé of neoconservative pundit and Iraq war proponent Bill Kristol, who is now an avowed anti-Trump conservative, a tension that has had little visible impact on Cotton’s ability to position himself as an ally of the White House.
 But the quiet appointment of Bill Kristol’s son, Joseph Kristol, as Cotton’s legislative director in June, certainly raises questions about the close relationship between one of the Senate’s most outspoken Iran hawks and Bill Kristol.